Tag: Rosi RossGCC Southeast Asia blockchain capital

 Rosi Ross standing in front of a branded banner at a Web3 and blockchain event during TOKEN2049 Dubai 2025 in Dubai, highlighting the city’s role in blockchain infrastructure, digital finance, and the global Web3 ecosystem.

-INSIDE TOKEN2049 DUBAI: THE INFRASTRUCTURE ERA OF WEB3
+DUBAI AND THE INFRASTRUCTURE ERA OF WEB3

 Dubai has moved beyond adoption.
 In environments where blockchain, AI, and digital capital converge within a single regulatory and institutional framework, the city functions as infrastructure — not a destination for Web3, but the system through which it operates.
 Token2049 Dubai drew more than 15,000 attendees from over 160 countries — not to observe what the ecosystem might become, but to operate within what it already is.
 VARA and the Dubai Multi Commodities Centre define the structural conditions: compliance, custody, cross-border participation, and institutional capital access aligned within the same ecosystem.
 What emerges is not momentum.
 It is permanence — a working model for how Web3 ecosystems mature when regulation, capital, and community build on each other rather than developing in isolation.